 Over time, these effects further complicate a person’s recovery progress, making it all the more difficult to take back control of his or her life.

 The combined effects of manic depression disorder and cannabis abuse have the makings of a perfect storm as far as a person’s mental and emotional well-being goes.
 Recovering from manic depression disorder is challenging enough without the added complications that cannabis abuse brings.

-If you or someone you know struggles with manic depression disorder and cannabis abuse and have more question, or need help locating a treatment program in your area, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you or someone you know struggles with manic depression disorder and cannabis abuse and have more question, or need help locating a treatment program in your area, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.